cashninjas/cashlips-art-engine/README.md

 ### Printing rarity data (Experimental feature)

-To see the percentages of each attribute across your collection, run:
+To see the percentages of each attribute across your collection and write rarity data to `build/json/_rarity.json`, run:

 ```sh
 npm run rarity